-- 2.5.1.
-Class Calculation Method - 2.5.1.1.
+2.5.1.
+Class Calculation Method

+- 2.5.1.1.
 Some classes in Unprepared and Street Prepared are limited to two wheel drive (2WD) vehicles. - 2.5.1.2.
 Classes are determined within a category by the ratio of adjusted engine displacement (in cubic centimeters) to vehicle weight (in pounds). - 2.5.1.3.
 Curb weights are those published in the N.A.D.A. used vehicle dealer guide, if available, or on the vehicle manufacturer's tag if equipped and not tampered with.
 If the tag weight is used, it will be given in gross vehicle weight and must be adjusted.
-Subtract 175 lb per occupant, from the GVWR to get curb weight.
+Subtract 175 lb per occupant, from the GVWR to get curb weight. - 2.5.1.4.

-- 2.5.1.4.
 Side-intake-port Wankel rotary engine manufacturer-rated displacement is multiplied by 1.62 (to give actual displacement) prior to applying adjustment factors. - 2.5.1.5.
-To determine your vehicle's class, multiply actual displacement (in cc) by each applicable adjustment under 5.B.
-(Street Prepared) or 5.D.
-(Unprepared) below.
+To determine your vehicle's class, multiply actual displacement (in cc) by each applicable adjustment under 2.5.2 (Street Prepared) or 2.5.4 (Unprepared) below.
 Sum up the adjustments (adding the positive and subtracting the negative) and add this total to the actual displacement, then divide by the vehicle's weight to get a value in cc/lb.
-Apply this value to the table in 5.C.(Street Prepared) or 5.E.
-(Unprepared), noting whether 2WD or 4WD/AWD.
+Apply this value to the table in 2.5.3 (Street Prepared) or 2.5.5 (Unprepared), noting whether 2WD or 4WD/AWD.

 2.5.2.
-Street Prepared Adjustment Factors (note whether positive or negative to add or subtract adjustment)
+Street Prepared Adjustment Factors

+Note whether positive or negative to add or subtract adjustment; see appendix for calculators.